Paul-Sizon/Paul-Sizon/README.md

 - 👀 I’m interested in Android development📱🤖
 - 🌱 I’m currently learning everything🧗
 - 💞️ I’m looking to collaborate on your app🛫🚀🌝
-- 📫 How to reach me paul.sizon@outlook.com
+- 📫 How to reach me Telegram: @Pablo_Kagathos

 <!---
 Paul-Sizon/Paul-Sizon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.